 1/4 cup vegetable oil

 In a large bowl, dissolve yeast in warm water.
-Add milk, sugar, salt, eggs and vegetable oil.
-Mix in flour and make into dough.
+In a stainless steel pan, scald the milk by bringing to a boil and then reducing heat.
+The milk should have a film on top of it.
+Add sugar, salt, eggs and vegetable oil into the milk.
+Add milk mixture into the bowl of yeast and water.
+Mix in 4-5 cups of flour, enough to make a good dough.
 Let rise about one hour.
-Knead down and let rise again for another hour.
 Divide the dough into eight equal pieces.
 Roll each to about 1/4 inch thick and place in a greased pie pan so that the dough covers the bottom and comes about halfway up the side.
 Let dough rise in the pan for 15 minutes.
 Add a layer of thinly sliced apples, strawberries or other fruit if desired.

 1 cup sugar